Student loans and grants in the United Kingdom: Repayment and interest

+Since they were introduced in 1990, a variety of systems have been employed for student loans.
+These vary depending on when the course was first started, and in which region study was conducted.
+The terms of the different plans vary greatly.
+In general, the newer systems are less generous than older systems.
+Graduates with Plan 2 loans can expect to make higher repayments than if they had been on Plan 1.
+The transition from Plan 2 to Plan 5 in particular will lead to higher repayments from lower earning graduates, while higher earning graduates will pay less.

+Income-contingent loan repayments are usually made via the tax system.
+For employed borrowers in the PAYE system, this means the repayments can vary even from week to week.
+If this results in the total repayments for a tax year being more than the required annual amount, the excess may be reimbursed on request.
+Outstanding income-contingent loans are written off if the borrower dies, through disability becomes permanently unfit for work, or after a set period.
+The write-off periods have been changed several times, and are listed along with the terms for each loan plan below.

+Mortgage style loans (1990-1998)

 Prior to the 1998/1999 academic year, repayment was made under a fixed-term or 'mortgage-style' system of equal monthly instalments which began when the graduate earned over a specified threshold set at 85% of average annual earnings for full-time workers (£29,219 for the 2017/2018 academic year).
 Any graduate with annual gross income below this deferment threshold is eligible to apply to defer their repayments for 12 months at a time.
 This system was criticized because no matter what the size of the loan, it had to be repaid in 60 (for up to 4 loans) or 84 (for more loans) monthly instalments.
 For these loans, the interest rate is set each September, equal to the RPI for the previous March.
 While Islam prohibits interest on debts as usury, some Muslim scholars and organisations ruled that it is permissible for Muslim students to take both tuition and maintenance loans, as they have been considered to be mudharabah (investment contract).

-Mortgage-style loans will be written off if the borrower dies, or through disability becomes permanently unfit for work, or if one of the following occurs:
+Mortgage-style loans were written off if one of the following occurred: